10 Techniques To Get You Out Of Your Comfort Zone And Why It’s Good For Your Bones

 Savers know what that journey is like.
 Breaking away from the Medical Establishment’s guidelines to treat osteoporosis takes quite a bit of courage and resolution.
 It might mean pushing your doctor to consider new options, or flatly refusing to take ineffective and dangerous osteoporosis drugs your doctor might have prescribed.
 It probably also entails making changes to your diet, lifestyle and exercise routine.

-You can gather more knowledge from tools such as the Save Our Bones Program and the many other resources available at Save Our Bones.
+You can gather more knowledge from tools such as the Osteoporosis Reversal Program and the many other resources available at Save Our Bones.

 I hope you’ll apply the techniques described in today’s article because, as you’ve learned today, getting out of your comfort zone can make you sharper, healthier, and more resilient.